elliotherriman/calico/documentation/getting started.md

 ## What is Calico?

 Calico is an engine for ink games, designed for the web.
-The general idea is this: you write a story in ink, import it into Calico, tweak some settings, and then upload it to a website like itch.io.
+The general idea is this: you write a story in ink, compile it, tweak a few lines of code in Calico to import it and customise your game, and then upload your project to a website like itch.io.
 Alternatively, you can compile it to a standalone application using something like Electron.

 ## What will I need?